 This time, however, in addition to our fresh-eating fruits, I decided to buy 20 lbs. of peaches to take home and preserve.
 Now the only thing left to decide was how I wanted to preserve them!

-Of course I made a few jars of honey-sweetened peaches in syrup so we can enjoy sliced peaches right through the winter.
+Of course, I made a few jars of honey-sweetened peaches in syrup so we can enjoy sliced peaches right through the winter.
 But when I purchased the fruit, I decided to save a few bucks by buying seconds, so I had to come up with some preserving recipes that didn’t require my peaches to be in perfect condition.

 For anyone who doesn’t know, “seconds” are fruits that have blemishes, bruises and other marks on them that make them look a little less than perfect and, therefore, less desirable to the average consumer.
 But there’s nothing wrong with them.
-Sometimes you just need to cut out a bruised portion, but otherwise they’re perfectly edible and just as tasty as their unblemished counterparts.
+Sometimes you just need to cut out a bruised portion, but otherwise, they’re perfectly edible and just as tasty as their unblemished counterparts.

-These “seconds” tend to sell at a discount and are perfect for making things like sauces, jams, jellies and butters.
+These “seconds” tend to sell at a discount and are perfect for making things like sauces, jams, jellies, and butters.
 Not so great for canning whole, sliced peaches as the bruises and blemishes can affect the quality of the fruit.
-So I got a few jars of sliced peaches out of my 20 lb. haul and the rest were destined to be cooked down, puréed and turned into spreads and sauces.
+So I got a few jars of sliced peaches out of my 20 lb. haul and the rest were destined to be cooked down, puréed, and turned into spreads and sauces.

-I could have opted for a standard sweet peach jam, but we’re already stocked up on our jams for the year, and to be quite honest, I could eat nothing but strawberry jam on toast for the rest of my life and and die a happy woman.
+I could have opted for a standard sweet peach jam, but we’re already stocked up on our jams for the year, and to be quite honest, I could eat nothing but strawberry jam on toast for the rest of my life and die a happy woman.

 No, I wanted -needed- something different.
 Something with a little more kick.

 When I was at the cabin, I opened the fridge door to find a store-bought jar of chipotle peach spread.
-That sounded like the perfect combination of flavours to me, so I decided to recreate said spread with some of the bruised and beat up peaches in my arsenal that were in need of a new lease on life.
+That sounded like the perfect combination of flavors to me, so I decided to recreate said spread with some of the bruised and beat up peaches in my arsenal that were in need of a new lease on life.